Engramium/accesswise/readme.txt

 == Changelog ==

 = v1.0.1 ( October 18, 2024 ) =
+- **New:** Enable public URI in private website.
+- **New:** Added a new option to enter message for copy protection and right click.
 - **Update:** Updated and optimized copy protected and right click.
-- **New:** Enable public URI in private website.

 = v1.0.0 ( June 30, 2024 ) =
 - **Update:** Updated the full plugin structure